shinwook4834/shinwook4834.github.io/_posts/en/2025-11-23-Are-You-Ready-to-Be-a-Leader.md

 At the Last Supper, the disciples looked for someone to wash their feet.
 In those days, people wore sandals on dusty roads, and servants customarily washed the guests’ feet.
-But Jesus Himself took off His outer garment, tied a towel around His waist, and began to wash His disciples’ feet.
+But Jesus took off His outer garment, tied a towel around His waist, and began to wash His disciples’ feet.

 ![Jesus Washing Feet](/assets/img/20251123-main-960.webp)